Danifusio/Fusion-Checker/README.md

 Fusion Checker is  a minecraft account checker with many captures such as Minecraft, Gamepass and 2FA

 # Instructions
-Here are concise instructions in English for using the program, optimized for a GitHub README:

 Instructions for Using the Program